Shawn Lee (actor): Career

+Lee first joined his acting career in 1999.
+He acted as a primary school student along with deceased actor Aloysius Pang in My Teacher, My Buddy.

-Lee was one of four child actors who successfully auditioned for the child lead roles in Jack Neo's hit film I Not Stupid.
-His performance in the sitcom adaptation earned him a nomination for the Best Young Talent award, which he won, along with co-stars Joshua Ang and Eric Huang at the 2002 Star Awards.
-He would go on to star alongside them in three more of Neo's films.
-He filmed his last movie in 2007 before leaving the industry to concentrate on his A Levels.
+In 2002, he was one of four child actors who successfully auditioned for the child lead roles in Jack Neo's hit film I Not Stupid.
+His performance in the sitcom adaptation earned him a nomination for the Best Young Talent award, which he won, along with co-stars Joshua Ang and Huang Po Ju at the 2002 Star Awards.
+He would continue starring alongside them in Neo's next successful period film Homerun and also the sequel to I Not Stupid, known as I Not Stupid Too respectively.
+He filmed his last movie alongside Huang in 2007 known as Colour of Hope before leaving the entertainment industry to concentrate on his A Levels.

-Lee made a brief return to acting in Neo's new film We Not Naughty, which was released in conjunction with Chinese New Year 2012 and features former I Not Stupid co-stars Joshua Ang and Xiang Yun.
+Lee made a brief return to acting in Neo's new film We Not Naughty, which was released in conjunction with Chinese New Year 2012 and features former I Not Stupid and I Not Stupid Too co-stars Ang and Xiang Yun.

 Personal life

 Lee studied at Unity Primary School, Bukit Panjang Government High School and subsequently completed his A Levels at Anglo-Chinese Junior College.
-Lee is currently studying business at the National University of Singapore.
+Lee graduated with a business degree at the National University of Singapore.